Verifiable Quantum Advantage without Structure: Proofs of Randomness

 \paragraph{From proofs of quantumness to proofs of min-entropy.} Our proof of quantumness constructed in \Cref{sec:PoQ} has a large entropy in proofs.
 We can easily show that this is inherent assuming Aaronson-Ambainis conjecture.
 This is because if the proving algorithm is almost deterministic, it can be simulated by a polynomial-query classical algorithm, which breaks soundness.
 The following theorem gives a generalization of the above argument. \begin{theorem} If \Cref{conj:AA} is true, the following holds.
-Let $(\prove,\verify)$ be a keyless proof of quantumness relative to a random oracle $H:\bit^n\rightarrow \bit^m$ that satisfies $(Q_\poq,\epsilon_\poq)$-soundness.
-Let $\A$ be an oracle-independent adversary that makes $Q_\A$ quantum queries.
-Let $\epsilon_\A,\delta_\A>0$ be reals (that may depend on the security parameter).
+Let $(\prove,\verify)$ be a keyless proof of quantumness relative to a random oracle $H:\bit^n\rightarrow \bit^m$ that satisfies $(Q_\poq(\secpar),\epsilon_\poq(\secpar))$-soundness.
+Let $\A$ be an adversary that makes $Q_\A(\secpar)$ quantum queries.
+Let $\epsilon_\A(\secpar),\delta_\A(\secpar)>0$ be reals.
 There exists a polynomial $p$ such that if we have

 and